SWIMMING POOL ACCIDENTS

 The range and severity of swimming pool accidents are wide, involving many different types of injuries.

-Less serious injuries are more likely than life-threatening injuries.
+Less severe injuries are more likely than life-threatening injuries.

 It's common to get a scrape, cut, bruise, abrasion, or burn due to a swimming pool accident.

-Irritations, burns, and allergic reactions are sometimes caused by the body's reaction to the chemicals used to clean swimming pools, especially when unsafe chemicals are used.
+Irritations, burns, and allergic reactions are sometimes caused by the body's response to the chemicals used to clean swimming pools, mainly when unsafe chemicals are used.

-The disease can spread in swimming pools and facilities that must be properly cleaned and controlled.
+The disease can spread in swimming pools and facilities that must be adequately cleaned and controlled.

-Although not as common, the most serious injuries still occur in swimming pools.
+Although not as expected, the most severe injuries still occur in swimming pools.

-Some of the more serious injuries that can occur in the pool are:
+Some of the more severe injuries that can occur in the pool are:

-Head, neck, and spinal cord injuries can be very serious, resulting in paralysis and even death.
+Head, neck, and spinal cord injuries can be severe, resulting in paralysis and even death.

 These injuries often result from falling or diving into shallow areas of the pool.